vbaboyan/vbaboyan.github.io/_posts/2019-12-5-Fitness_Tracking.md

 ---
-title: "Taking the quantified self into fitness tracking."
+title: "Quantified Self: Fitness Tracking."
 date: 2019-11-10
 tags: [quantified self,fitness,nutrition, data]
-excerpt: "A place to keep helpful r markdown code"
+excerpt: "A year's worth of results."
 ---

 About a year ago, I decided to make some changes to my lifestyle.
 I had noticed that grad school had really disrupted my sleep/wake cycles and my nutrition.
 By my 4th year of grad school, I was weighing just under 220 lbs - the heaviest I had ever been.
 Something needed to give.
 With the recent rise of quality wearable devices and smart products, I thought it'd be the perfect time to embark on a data-driven journey into sleep and fitness tracking.